adi-g15/notes/linux/Chapter 14/network_addresses.md

 > However the protocols dont always interoperate well

-> One reason IPv4 hasnt disappeared is there are ways to effectively make many more addresses avilable using methods such as **NAT** (Network Address Translation).
+> One reason IPv4 hasn't disappeared is there are ways to effectively make many more addresses available using methods such as **NAT** (Network Address Translation).
 >
 > NAT enables sharing one IP address among many locally connected computers, each of which has a unique address only seen on the local network.
 >